Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• Compared with the benchmark AGG (-0.32) in the period of the last 5 years, the risk / return profile (Sharpe) of 0.88 of BUG Permanent Portfolio Strategy is greater, thus better.
+• Compared with the benchmark AGG (-0.39) in the period of the last 5 years, the ratio of return and volatility (Sharpe) of 0.86 of BUG Permanent Portfolio Strategy is higher, thus better.

 Sortino: